Summary

 Again, the general format is field / operator / value(s); typical examples would be "Teams / None Of / Finance", or "Roles / None Of / Administrator"

-π Tip: You could create a User condition that just matches you (e.g. I could use "First Name / Equal To / Carly") if you want to test out a new Rule you're creating.
+π Tip: You could create a User condition that just matches you (e.g. I could use "First Name / Equal To / Bob") if you want to test out a new Rule you're creating.
 Then you can simply remove or edit the condition afterwards, once you're ready to "launch" it

 Optionally, write a "Message"